God Wants You Well

 The centurion answered and said, “Lord, I am not worthy that You should come under my roof.
 But only speak a word, and my servant will be healed.

 Notice how Jesus said He would come heal the servant before the centurion could even really ask Jesus to do so.
-It seems Jesus may have even interrupted the centurion as he had clearly not finished saying what he wanted to say to Jesus.
+It seems Jesus even interrupted the centurion as he had clearly not finished saying what he wanted to say to Jesus.
 This further illustrates Jesus’ willingness, even eagerness, to heal.

 Acts 10:34